 “Huh, Could that letter had been for…” He stopped his thoughts at the sound of a loud gonging.
 He turned to the clocktower and frowned.
-“Oh, looks like it’s almost time.”
+“Oh, it looks like it’s almost time.”

 Underground, a loud bang knocked down the wall unveiling light to the altar and the now rotting corpse of the ghoda.
-Long abandoned, large anthropomorphic bug like beings were feasting on it.
+Long abandoned, large anthropomorphic bug-like beings were feasting on it.

 Out of the light, a small barrel covered in small gears reached through and blasted the head off of one of the bugs, making the other rush away in fear.
 The barrel fired again hitting the coward in the leg.
 A hand raised up and the weapon lowered.

 A white male katzenartig with brown tipped ears in bold armor with bladed tips rushed forward.
-With a quick movement he sliced the bug’s head clean off.
+With a quick movement, he sliced the bug’s head clean off.